David Lee Roth: Other ventures: 2004–2006

 In 2004, Roth appeared on the TV series The Sopranos as a poker-playing guest of Tony Soprano.
 Regarding this, Roth was quoted on his website as saying, "Mom says I'm going to look like Lee Marvin in 10 years whether I'm in movies or not, so I might as well get after it!"
 On July 4, 2004, Roth performed with the world-renowned Boston Pops Orchestra at Boston's annual Pops Goes the Fourth celebration.
-The performance was witnessed by over 100,000 people live in Boston, and by millions more on US television.
+The performance was witnessed by over 100,000 people live in Boston, and by millions more on American television.
 In 2006, Roth covered two Van Halen songs for an album titled Strummin' with the Devil, a tribute to his old band in bluegrass style.
 The album topped out at 66 on the U.S. Billboard country charts.

 In 2006, Roth was tapped to replace his friend Howard Stern on terrestrial radio, following Stern's departure from terrestrial to Sirius Satellite Radio.
-Roth's show lasted for four months, and ended in a lawsuit.
+Roth's show lasted for four months and ended in a lawsuit.
 During the course of the show, Roth maintained a relationship with Howard 100 News reporter Steve Langford.
 Roth and Langford met frequently after shows, with Langford bringing tape back to Stern of Roth's complaints towards WXRK's management.
 Issues included Roth's firing, the missing podcast, and his show being cut off early.
 On Roth's final day, April 21, 2006, he performed the Rolling Stones song "You Can't Always Get What You Want" for Stern and discussed an impending lawsuit against CBS.

 Later, on October 14, 2012, Roth began broadcasting a video webcast/podcast on his YouTube channel, Spotify and iTunes.